thvnx/mlfenv/README.md

 # mlfenv
 OCaml bindings to fenv(3)

 The `Fenv` module aims to bind fenv(3) functions for floating-point rounding and exception handling.
 At this point, only bindings for `fegetround` and `fesetround` are implemented.
+Please, create an issue if you need more support to fenv functions.

 ## install